ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 Nothing will change, but the compiler will stop complaining.

-That [`CBCentralManagerDelegate.centralManagerDidUpdateState(_:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518888-centralmanagerdidupdatestate) method is the only required method for [`CBCentralManagerDelegate`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate) Conformance.
+That [`CBCentralManagerDelegate.centralManagerDidUpdateState(_:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518888-centralmanagerdidupdatestate) method is the only required method for [`CBCentralManagerDelegate`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate) conformance.
 We added an empty "placeholder" method there (for now), in order to satisfy the conformance requirement.

 #### Examining the State